uf-mil/mil/perception/docker_tf/README.md

 ### labelmap.pbtxt

 Currently you have to manually edit this file as well, which is unfortunate.
 Ideally only one of these files should be manually edited.
 This contains all the labels and matching ID's you will be using for your identification.
+This is found in the data directory, which is likely one directory above the one you are currently in (you should see a data folder, a labelbox_data_processing folder, and a train.sh script.
+You'll also need to make a models folder if one is not present there and place a model in it that you want to retrain).
 An example of this file is the following:

 #### Equivalent labelmap for the first block from generate_tfrecord.py
 ```